 It Started with The Weather Channel

-But as I got older, I started wondering about the bigger picture.
+The Weather Channel showed me the drama.
+I wanted to understand the long-term story.
 What do rising global temperatures actually mean?
-How do today's CO₂ levels compare to the past?
+How do today's CO2 levels compare to the past?
 Is Arctic ice really disappearing as fast as they say?
-The Weather Channel showed me the drama, but I wanted to understand the long-term story.
+That curiosity became TWOCLICKS.

 The Problem We're Solving

-But here's the reality: while climate data from NASA, NOAA, and NSIDC is freely available, accessing it requires precious time that most people simply don't have.
+Climate data from NASA, NOAA, NSIDC, USGS, EPA, EIA, and ENTSO-E is freely available, but gathering it takes hours most people don't have.

-A city planner needs renewable energy adoption rates - not raw EIA data tables.
+A city planner needs renewable energy adoption rates, not raw data tables.

 The Time Problem